What is CPQ Salesforce?

 How can CPQ increase the bottom line?

 While many companies don’t have CPQ software yet, those that do are seeing impressive positive results in time, deal size, quote accuracy, and sales processes.

 CPQ reduces wasted time.

-In order for sales organizations to be profitable, they need to work smarter and more efficiently.
+In order for sales organisations to be profitable, they need to work smarter and more efficiently.
 A way to do so would be to take a look at lean manufacturing principles, such as eliminating waste in the production process and applying it to sales tactics.
-Robert J. Pryor recognized this new-era selling mindset in his book, Lean Selling: Slash Your Sales Cycle and Drive Profitable, Predictable Revenue Growth by Giving Buyers What They Really Want, Pryor describes the changing landscape of sales and the need to streamline the sales process.
+Robert J. Pryor recognised this new-era selling mindset in his book, Lean Selling: Slash Your Sales Cycle and Drive Profitable, Predictable Revenue Growth by Giving Buyers What They Really Want, Pryor describes the changing landscape of sales and the need to streamline the sales process.

 Pryor admits there are several “gaps in thinking” that make it hard to compare manufacturing processes (which take place without the customer) to selling processes (which must be customer-centric.)
 However, he maintains that the comparison can be made and that lean principles will improve sales efficiency.